-Collectively, our experiments indicate the existence of a complex hierarchy of mechanisms affecting the interaction 100 studied (Baumeister and Callaway 2006).
+Collectively, our experiments indicate the existence of a complex hierarchy of mechanisms affecting the interaction studied (Baumeister and Callaway 2006).
 In our case, water shortage per se was irrelevant under extremely high herbivory impacts (all seedlings died in experiment 1 but none of them due to drought), but indirectly modulated herbivory impacts by affecting alternative rabbit food resources.
-Conversely, the 105 initial loss of biomass produced by herbivory was a major factor affecting the outcome of the interaction studied.
-Stipa exerted a negative effect on Retama seedlings mainly by light competition, but this shade improved seedlings recovery after herbivory, overriding the negative effects found on 110 unbrowsed plants.
+Conversely, the initial loss of biomass produced by herbivory was a major factor affecting the outcome of the interaction studied.
+Stipa exerted a negative effect on Retama seedlings mainly by light competition, but this shade improved seedlings recovery after herbivory, overriding the negative effects found on unbrowsed plants.
 Our findings illustrate how the complex interactions between herbivory and water stress jointly influence the outcome of plant-plant interactions.
-They provide insights to fully understand the interplay between facilitation and competition, and they can be used to further refine con-115 ceptual models aiming to predict the outcome of plant-plant interactions along composite stress gradients.
+They provide insights to fully understand the interplay between facilitation and competition, and they can be used to further refine conceptual models aiming to predict the outcome of plant-plant interactions along composite stress gradients.

 Acknowledgements - We wish to thank E. Chaneton, D. Eldridge and M. Seifan for their useful comments and corrections on a previous version of this manuscript.
-E. Pigem, C. Alcalá, S. Constán-Nava, 121
+E. Pigem, C. Alcalá, S. Constán-Nava,

-- 0 J. Papadopoulos and E. Barahona helped during the fieldwork.
+J. Papadopoulos and E. Barahona helped during the fieldwork.
 We thank the Inst.
 Madrileño de Investigación y Desarrollo Rural, Agrario y Alimentario (IMIDRA) for allowing us to work in the Finca de Sotomayor (Aranjuez).
 SS and PGP hold PhD fellowships from the EXPERTAL grant, funded by Fundación Biodiversidad and CINTRA S.A.
-APC was supported by a PhD fellowship from - 5 and CINTRA S.A.
 APC was supported by a PhD fellowship from the INTERCAMBIO (BIOCON06/105) grant, funded by Fundación BBVA.
 FTM acknowledges support from the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013)/ERC Grant agreement no. 242658.
-This research was funded by the EXPERTAL grant, - 10 and with additional funds from INTERCAMBIO and REMEDI-NAL2 grants.
+This research was funded by the EXPERTAL grant, and with additional funds from INTERCAMBIO and REMEDINAL2 grants.